 Dry skin is a skin type (like oily or normal) determined by your genes, whereas dehydration is a skin condition (like acne or hyperpigmentation).
 While your natural skin type can change gradually over the years, dry skin does tend to be chronic.
 Dehydration, on the other hand, is often more fleeting as it’s largely dictated by your lifestyle and skincare routine.

 Wondering if you can have both dry AND dehydrated skin?
 You can.
 In fact, while dehydration doesn’t discriminate, dry skin is particularly vulnerable to water loss as its barrier function is often impaired.
+Read our guide on the dry vs dehydrated skin.

 As mentioned, dry skin is a skin type.
 However, all skin types can experience dehydration and periods of increased dryness.
 Seasonal changes are often to blame and, while it’s winter that’s usually associated with scaly skin and dry skin flare-ups, dryness can also occur in summer.